 Developing support for your program is not easy and it does not happen overnight.
-If you haven’t seen the first post of my 3-part series, you may want to start here – Steps to Build Music Advocacy in the Elementary Grades.
-In addition to these steps, another crucial factor is to increase music advocacy by developing music literacy.
+If you haven’t seen the first post in this 3-part series, you may want to start here – Steps to Build Music Advocacy in the Elementary Grades.
+In addition to these foundational steps, another crucial factor is to increase music advocacy by developing music literacy.

 Provide Evidence of Music Literacy Growth

-Parents regularly see what students are doing in their homeroom classes.
-They usually bring home evidence of their learning every day.
+Parents regularly see what their children are doing in their homeroom classes.
+Students usually bring home evidence of their learning every day or at least weekly.
 This “evidence” covers many different areas – spelling, math, reading, writing, etc. Seeing what their child is learning builds parent support for the classroom.

 Parents do not usually see such evidence from the music classroom on a regular basis.
 I am NOT talking about doing worksheets every day.
 I am NOT talking about doing massive amounts of paperwork.
 I am not even talking about getting pencil and paper out every day.
 I am talking about developing a system where your students can become independent, proficient music readers and share that learning at home.

 For my classroom, I created a music reading series with “Take it Home” pages.
-Except for one introductory lesson, all the lessons in this series have “homework” pages.
+All the lessons in this series have “homework” pages.
 These pages are copies of our targeted music reading songs and they are VERY short.
 They are designed to be completed and practiced in class, then, shared at home.
-To learn more about using these music reading lessons in your classroom, read this blog post – Homework in Elementary Music Classes, Really?.
+To learn more about using Take it Home music reading lessons in your classroom, click to read this blog post – Homework in Elementary Music Classes, Really?.

 Every Day is NOT a “Homework” Day